Houston Truck Accident Attorney

 Truck accidents are frightening situations, and it is hard to know exactly what to do after one occurs.
 Following these steps can help protect your legal rights and potential recovery following a truck accident:

-- Remain at the scene of the crash.
+- Remain at the scene of the truck crash.
 Remove your car from the road if possible to prevent another accident.

 - Call for medical assistance and the police.
 Always get medical attention after an accident and receive any recommended follow-up care.